Hateire/Hateire/README.md

 ### :shinto_shrine: About Me :
 I am a Front-end Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Front-end Developer and contributing to for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :ocean: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :clock4: In my free time, I playing videogames and read tech articles.

 ### :hammer_and_wrench: Languages and Tools :
 <div>